 The dove and the pigeon have been important figures in the mythologies and folklore of people around the world for thousands of years.
 Here are some of those stories:

 The dove appeared in written mythology as far back as 3000 BC.
-The Mesopotamians associated the dove with their fertility goddess, Inanna, who was also called Ishtar in neighboring cultures.
+The Mesopotamians associated the dove with their fertility goddess, Inanna (who was called Ishtar in neighboring cultures.)
 Innana ruled not only love and sexuality, but she was also the goddess of war.

-Not only did the Sumerians and Akkadians depict Innana and Ishtar in the presence of doves, but they also told stories of their respective goddesses shapeshifting into a dove.
+The Sumerians and Akkadians often depicted Innana and Ishtar in the presence of doves.
+In addition, both cultures have stories of their respective goddesses shapeshifting into a dove.4

-The god of water, Ea (also called Enki), tells Utnapishtim, a character in the story, that the gods are planning a great food.
+In the story, the god of water, Ea (also called Enki), tells Utnapishtim, another character in the story, that the gods are planning a great food.
 Ea then tells Utnapishtim that he must build a massive boat to hold all living beings to protect them from the flood.

 Utnapishtim does as he is told, and a cataclysmic storm and flood come and rage for seven days.
 Finally, the storm subsides and Utnapishtim goes out on deck.
-He cries tears of gratitude that he lived and saved so much life.
+He cries tears of gratitude that he had lived and was able to save so much life.
 Utnapishtim then sent a dove and a swallow to find dry land, but both birds returned.
 Next, he sent a raven.
-The raven did not return, so Utnapishtim knew it found dry land.
+The raven did not return, so Utnapishtim knew it had found dry land.5

 Dove Symbolism in the Bible